Generalized Policy Improvement Algorithms with Theoretically Supported Sample Reuse: Experiments

 We also consider generalized versions of each on-policy algorithm: GePPO, GeTRPO, and GeVMPO.
 When selecting the mixture distribution over prior policies according to \thmref{thm:mix}, we consider the trade-off parameter with the best final performance from the set of $\kappa=0.0,0.5,1.0$.
-These choices of trade-off parameter lead to the policy weights in \figref{fig:gpi_weights}.
-The generalized trust region parameters $\epsgen$ and $\deltagen$ are calculated according to \thmref{thm:epsgen} and \lemref{lem:gen_trust_kl_one}, respectively.
+For $B=2$, these choices result in using data from the prior 3 or 4 policies.
+The generalized trust region parameter $\epsgen$ is calculated according to \thmref{thm:epsgen}, and we set $\deltagen = \nicefrac{\epsgen^2}{2}$.
 As in the on-policy case, our GPI algorithms require estimates of $\A$.
 In order to accomplish this, we consider an off-policy variant of GAE that uses the V-trace value function estimator \cite{espeholt_2018}.
-See the Appendix for details, including the values of all hyperparameters.
+See \cite{queeney_2021_geppo} for additional implementation details.\footnote{Code is available at \url{https://github.com/jqueeney/gpi}.}